Virtual Help icon Virtual Help

 In the above scenario, Maria uses passive coping strategies, reacting to her disappointment by taking actions unlikely to result in any positive change.

 Blinking back tears, Maria takes a few deep breaths.
-After class, she’s still feeling pretty upset, so she goes for a run -- she knows that always makes her feel better.
-When Maria gets home, she emails her professor, asking him for a meeting to get more feedback on her midterm.
+After class, Maria goes for a run—she knows that always makes her feel better.
+When she gets home, she emails her professor, asking them for a meeting to get more feedback on her midterm.
 This way, she can figure out what specific content she is misunderstanding, and how she can improve.

 Here, Maria uses active coping strategies, taking actions to improve her situation.